Sky Glass is a 4K TV with Sky built in, no dish required, for £13 per month

 Sky Glass has been announced today in London, England.

-Sky Glass is a new 4K smart TV designed and built by Sky that serves all its content via a Wi-Fi connection, with no satellite dish required.
+Sky Glass is a new 4K HDR smart TV designed and built by Sky that serves all its content via a Wi-Fi connection, with no satellite dish required.
+The Sky TV box is built in to the TV.

 And Sky Glass comes in 3 different screen sizes and 5 different colorways, with further customisation possible through interchangeable magnetic speaker coverings.